britthubs/GitGuide/Other/commands.md

-# Random handy commands for terminal
+# Random useful commands for terminal

 ## Make a directory
 ```mkdir nameofdirectory```